Selma 3a Review 2024 – Pros & Cons

 Investment Strategies

-We look in detail at the investment strategies of Selma for your third pillar.
+We look at Selma’s investment strategies for your third pillar in detail.

 It is not a typo.
 There is no profile 1.
 It is a bit weird, but it is a minor detail.

 When you start your account, the Robo-advisor will ask you questions to define your investor profile.
 Based on your answers, the service will assign you one of the six profiles we just saw.
-After this, this is not a Robo-advisor anymore.
+After this, this is no longer a Robo-advisor.
 Each profile is a fixed portfolio.

 You can still change from one to another if you choose to or if your risk capacity changes.
-And if your overall Selma risk profile changes, Selma will ensure that the third pillar risk profile still makes sense.
+If your overall Selma risk profile changes, Selma will ensure that the third pillar risk profile still makes sense.

 Once you retire, one good thing is that you can transfer your ETFs into your main investing account.
 So you will not have to liquidate them.
 This feature could make your retirement much simpler.